 This precision allows high doses of radiation to be delivered to the tumor while minimizing the radiation and potential damage to healthy tissue.

-UCSF Medical Center, which has one of the best-equipped Radiation Oncology departments in the country, began offering IMRT in 1997 for adults.
-The medical center offers two types of the treatment:
+UCSF, which has one of the best-equipped Radiation Oncology departments in the country, began offering IMRT in 1997 for adults.
+We offer two types of the treatment:

 IMRT may be used in the treatment of cancers and tumors including:

 IMRT typically is administered five days a week for five to eight weeks.
 For each session, the patient is in the treatment room for 15 to 30 minutes.
 Small amounts of radiation given on a daily basis, rather than a few large doses, help to reduce damage to body tissues surrounding the tumor.

 Weekend rest breaks allow normal cells to recover.

 The total dose of radiation and number of treatments a patient receives depend on the size, location and type of the tumor, the patient's general health and other factors.

 The first IMRT session tends to be longer than others so that additional X-ray films and checks can be taken.